Mary Akrami, fighting to keep Afghan women's shelters open - RFI

 After pouring her life into the shelters, Akrami said she felt "betrayed" to discover Washington had failed to make any demands over women’s rights in the landmark withdrawal deal with the Taliban last year.

-At peace talks between the warring Afghan government and Taliban, the militants have made only vague commitments to protecting women's rights in line with Islamic values.
+At peace talks between the warring Afghan government and Taliban, the militants have made only vague commitments to protecting women's rights in line with Islamic values.#photo3

 Meanwhile, high-profile women including media workers, judges and activists are among more than 180 people who have been assassinated since September -- killings the US and Afghan government blame on the militants.

-While some activists have been able to flee the country, most ordinary women face no option but to watch the chaos unfold.#photo3
+While some activists have been able to flee the country, most ordinary women face no option but to watch the chaos unfold.

 "Being a woman in Afghanistan is not easy," Akrami said.